In 2026 Vancouver celebrates the Lunar New Year with the 52nd annual Chinese New Year Parade in Chinatown. It’s an impressive event.

 TIP #4: If you want to learn about the history of Chinese Canadians in Vancouver and elsewhere in this country, be sure to visit the Chinese Canadian Museum.
 Located at 51 East Pender Street in the heart of Chinatown, it’s an excellent museum.

-TIP #5: For more activities and ways to celebrate the New Year, see our article about LunarFest.
-It’s a series of events featuring live performances, lantern displays, film screenings and more.
+TIP #5: See our article about LunarFest for more activities and ways to celebrate the New Year.
+LunarFest is a series of events featuring live performances, lantern displays, film screenings and more.

 Other Information